15 ultimate things to do

 Cheer for Malaga FC

 At last – the opportunity to really sit back and relax.
 Book your bath at the Hammam Malaga whose Moorish baths take you back several centuries and leave you feeling totally rejuvenated.
 And yes, do treat yourself to a massage while you’re there.
-Check the website for special deals.

 Take in a sunset